 Response: NMFS has issued numerous IHAs for seismic survey activities, including ones for similar projects in other parts of Alaska.
 The anticipated impacts on marine mammals are not highly controversial.
 There has been no substantial dispute with the size, nature, or effect of the proposed action.
 Nor is there any information to suggest that the IHA may cause substantial degradation to any element of the human environment, including marine mammals.
-During the 30-day public comment period, NMFS received comments from the Marine Mammal Commission, the Alaska Department of Fish and Game, environmental non-governmental organizations, and one member of the public.
+During the 30-day public comment period, NMFS received comments from the Marine Mammal Commission, the Alaska Department of Natural Resources, environmental non-governmental organizations (NGOs), the International Association of Geophysical Contractors (IAGC), the Seldovia Village Tribe, the Kenaitze Indian Tribe, and one member of the public.
 In general, the comments focused on aspects of the seismic operations, the analysis of impacts on Cook Inlet beluga whales provided in the IHA application and Federal Register notice announcing the proposed IHA, and some of the proposed mitigation and monitoring measures.
-Based on these comments, NMFS made some adjustments to its analysis, but was still able to meet the requirements for issuing an IHA (see also response to question 8).
+Based on these comments, NMFS included new monitoring and mitigation measures and made some adjustments to its analysis, but was still able to meet the requirements for issuing an IHA (see also response to question 8).